 Erected by Historic Charlottetown.

 Topics.
-This historical marker is listed in this topic list: Notable Events.
-A significant historical date for this entry is August 31, 1864.
+This historical marker is listed in this topic list: Education.
+A significant historical year for this entry is 1834.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Historic Port of Charlottetown (here, next to this marker); The Site of Charlottetown (here, next to this marker); The City of Charlottetown (here, next to this marker); The Lay of the Town (here, next to this marker); Predominantly a Wooden Town (here, next to this marker); Making History in 1864 (here, next to this marker); Provincial Governance (here, next to this marker); A Centre for the Arts (here, next to this marker).
+Transportation from Tip-to-Tip (here, next to this marker); The Once Great Island Railroad (here, next to this marker); A River of Importance (here, next to this marker); Beginnings of a Settlement (here, next to this marker); Open Green Spaces in the City (here, next to Keeping the City Green (here, next to this marker); Preserving Our History (here, next to this marker); A Centre for the Arts (within shouting distance of this marker).
 Touch for a list and map of all markers in Charlottetown.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Historic Charlottetown, Prince Edward Island